Q: What is RESET?

 Q: Do I have to come up with the experiments myself?

 A: Volunteers develop their own experiments or are trained in experiments already in use.
-You’ll find ideas for experiments through the Volunteer Handbook, recommendations from other volunteers, online and library resources, and RESET’s YouTube videos.
+RESET’s classroom skills advisor will assist you to identify and plan experiments that fit time and logistical parameters and that align with the age of the children with whom you wii be working.
+For classroom program, STEM standards of learning and and curriculum will also govern the choice of experiments.
+In addition, you can find ideas for experiments through recommendations from other volunteers, online and library resources, and RESET’s YouTube videos.
 Web and YouTube searches for elementary science experiments yield many results; you can narrow your search by using a specific science or math field in the search terms (e.g., “geology”).
 In addition, you will often receive guidance and direction from the teachers themselves.

 Q: Do I have to provide my own supplies and equipment?